boyeoon/snap-frame/README.md

 **Key Functions**:
 - Manages individual camera activation for each video box.
 - Sets up the video stream and activates the camera on click.
+- The countdown and flash effect enhance the shooting experience.
 - Includes a button to capture photos and download the complete frame.

 ## How to Use